The uncertainty about Great Britain’s plans for leaving the European Union appear to have another automaker contemplating shutting down and leaving.

 The approval of Brexit has already cost the nation a substantive amount of its automotive business as Honda, Toyota and others have already announced plans to shutter plants due to the move and the uncertainty it brings business.

-In fact, Nissan’s already cut one product, the X-Trail SUV, from the Sunderland plant due to Brexit, and company representatives aren’t offering bouquets of assurance about the Qashqai, which is known as the Kicks in the U.S.
+In fact, Nissan’s already cut one product, the X-Trail SUV, from the Sunderland plant due to Brexit, and company representatives aren’t offering bouquets of assurance about the Qashqai, which is known as the Rogue Sport in the U.S.

 “While we don’t comment on speculative scenarios, our plans for Qashqai production in Sunderland have not changed,” a company spokesman said.